=Revamped: November 7, 2015= My new notes are in bold

 "Not so," Simon said matter-of-factly.
 "If he keeps it all inside, he'd bloat and then explode; now that would be worse!"

-"I've had enough science for one life," Huynh said with a grumpy grunt.
-"So please keep all scientific research to yourself and my sister.
+"I've had enough science for one life," Huỳnh said with a grumpy grunt.
+"So please, keep all the scientific research to yourself and my sister.
 Kay?"

 "Why me?"
 Ahnnie asked.